-Incidences of road rage are a common problem in Alberta and across Canada.
+Incidences of road rage are a common problem across Canada.
 Aggressive and discourteous driving can make anyone angry, but as always when driving, it’s your awareness of yourself and your reactions that will help keep things moving smoothly.

 Safe and responsible driving habits help lower your auto insurance rates, and always result in more comfortable and enjoyable rides.

 The Consequences of Road Rage

 The peculiar thing about road rage is that every instance of it is entirely avoidable.
 And the consequences can range widely.
 At the very least, your altercation on the road could cause a distraction for yourself and other drivers, and at worst you could cause or be involved in a serious accident.